Free standard shipping on orders over $99*

 2) Does Your Home Use Natural Gas or Propane?

-Gas logs are built for one specific fuel type and cannot use the other unless the burner is converted using approved parts (and many systems are not convertible).
+Gas logs are built for one specific fuel type.
+They cannot safely run on the other fuel unless a manufacturer-approved conversion exists — and many systems are not convertible.

-• If your home has a gas meter connected to a utility line → choose natural gas logs
+If your house has a utility gas meter connected to a buried line → you likely need Natural Gas logs

 Important: Natural gas and propane burners are calibrated differently.
-Using the wrong fuel type can cause improper combustion and unsafe operation.
+Using the wrong fuel type can cause improper combustion, poor performance, and unsafe operation.

 3) Do You Need Heat or Just the Look of a Fire?